With Rising Casualties, Is Moscow Mulling a Shift in Nuclear Doctrine?

 Public sources such as obituaries, social media posts, and regional news coverage from outlets including Mediazona, BBC, and various Russian channels contribute to continuously updated counts of named Russian military fatalities.
 A recent update places this number at about 58,000.

-Reports highlight a significant increase in Russian losses in recent months, with the daily death toll having nearly doubled from the average in the final quarter of 2023, where about 120 soldiers died each day, to the current figures of 200 to 250 fatalities per day.
+Reports highlight a significant increase in Russian losses in recent months, with the daily death toll having nearly doubled from the average in the final quarter of 2023, when about 120 soldiers died each day, to the current figures of 200 to 250 fatalities per day.

-Neither Kyiv nor Moscow has officially released comprehensive casualty figures, although Ukrainian President Volodymyr Zelenskyy disclosed in February that approximately 31,000 Ukrainian soldiers had been killed since the conflict’s inception, without detailing the number of injuries.
+Neither Kyiv nor Moscow has officially released comprehensive casualty figures, although Ukrainian President Volodymyr Zelenskyy disclosed in February that about 31,000 Ukrainian soldiers had been killed since the conflict’s inception, without detailing the number of injuries.

 Recent Combat Operations and Strategic Strikes

 Recent military actions underscore the ongoing intensity of the conflict.
-On July 6 and 7, Ukrainian forces executed a drone strike on a Russian ammunition depot in Sergeyevka, Voronezh region, resulting in visible smoke and explosions as captured in geolocation footage near Morozovka.
+On July 6 and July 7, Ukrainian forces executed a drone strike on a Russian ammunition depot in Sergeyevka, in the Voronezh region, resulting in visible smoke and explosions as captured in geolocation footage near Morozovka.
 The targeted depot reportedly housed a variety of munitions, including ground-to-ground attack bombs, surface-to-air missiles, and tank and artillery ammunition.

 Further operations on July 6 saw the Ukrainian military launch precise strikes on Russian military assets in the Donetsk region.
 This included a coordinated attack by the Ukrainian Defense Intelligence Agency and the 45th Independent Artillery Brigade’s aerial reconnaissance units on a vital Russian military supply hub in Debaltseve.
 This hub, critical for storing tanks and ammunition, was significantly damaged, disrupting Russian logistical and combat capabilities in the region.